 [ Chinese Herbal Medicine ]

 Chinese herbal medicine is one of the great herbal systems throughout the world, with an unbroken tradition going back to the third century BC.
 Yet throughout its history, it has frequently developed in response to changing clinical conditions.
 It has been continued with research into every aspect of its use.
 This process utilized today with the development of present medical diagnostic practices and knowledge.
 Because of its methodical approach and clinical efficiency it has for centuries.
 It had a very great influence on the practice and theory of medicine in the East.
 Chinese medicine more recently has grown rapidly in the community of the West.
-It still forms a major part of a healthcare establishment in China, and is provided in state hospitals along with western medicine.
+It still forms a major part of a healthcare establishment in China, Now it is available in Zaib hospital Lahore.
 Chinese medicine includes all oriental traditions developed from Southeast Asia that have their origins in China.

 Chinese Herbal Medicine History